The first Joburg Flower and Garden Show took place at Emmarentia Botanical Gardens from 26 September until 28 September. Jeppe […]

-The finals of the Philip H Moore Music Competition will be held on Saturday 30th August from 14:00.
-Congratulations to […]
+The finals of the Philip H Moore Music Competition were held on Saturday 30th August at 14:00.
+Once again, the […]

 MySchoolClick here for more info